pureexe/thaipe/readme.txt

-Install :
+Future Change :
-	1. Unzip the tarball.
+	See

+Run:

+	1. First way, only execute.
+		Double click on .htma file to run application or ...

-	2. Open terminal and type cd <unzipped path>.
+	2. Second way, Execute with application runtime message. open terminal and type : thaipe /your/program/path/myPlog.htma
-	3. Type ./install.sh

 Document :
-	see ./doc directory for more information.
+	See ./doc directory for more information.

-Run:
-	thaipe /your/program/path/myPlog.htma
+Example :
+	See ./example

+License :
+	GPL, see ./doc/license.txt  directory.